Afaq-302/Afaq-302/README.md

 # Hi there 👋, I'm Afaq Ahmad
-## A An enthusiastic coder from Pakistan
+## An enthusiastic coder from Pakistan

 🌱 Currently diving deep into the MERN STACK